-Stevens Creek is a major tributary of the Savannah River within the Stevens Creek Project boundary.
-It empties into the river on the South Carolina side just upstream of the Stevens Creek Dam.
-The project boundary encompasses the lowermost 12 RMs of Stevens Creek.
-Kiokee Creek, Uchee Creek, and Little River are tributaries of the Savannah River on the Georgia side within the project boundary.
+The Stevens Creek Project boundary encompasses the lowermost 12 RMs of Stevens Creek.
+Kiokee Creek, Uchee Creek, and Little River are tributaries of the Savannah River on the Georgia side within the Stevens Creek Project boundary.
 In addition, numerous unnamed perennial streams, intermittent tributaries, and ephemeral drainages are tributaries to the Stevens Creek Reservoir.